skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 ##Treehouse Online Learning
 Learn how to build websites and apps, write code, or start a business through self-paced video lessons.
-[Tutoring & training]
+[Technology training]

 ##TumbleBook Library for Kids
-A collection of animated, narrated picture books that allows childred to follow along word for word.
+A collection of animated, narrated picture books that kids can follow along word for word.
 [Kids]
 [Books & literature]

 ##TumbleTalking Books Collection
-An online collection of eBooks and read-along chapter, graphic novels, an audio books.
+An online collection of eBooks and read-along chapter, graphic novels, and audio books.
 [Kids]
 [Books & literature]